prisma/prisma1/docs/0.x/03-Tutorials/02-Auth/03-Authentication-with-Facebook-for-React-&-Apollo.md

 This simply expresses that all operations are allowed.

-> If you remove this one permission and run `graphcool deploy` afterwards, you'll notice that all your queries and operations will fail with a _Insufficient permissions_ error.
+> If you remove this one permission and run `graphcool-framework deploy` afterwards, you'll notice that all your queries and operations will fail with a _Insufficient permissions_ error.

 Generally, the `permissions` property in the service definition contains a list of _permissions_.
 A single permission has the following properties: